 Communicable diseases remain a concern in the Andean Ridge.
-In 2021, the countries reported about 32 cases of malaria per 1,000 people and, in 2023 between January and July, 268 cases of dengue fever (a debilitating disease also spread by mosquitos) per 100,000 were reported with the highest number of cases in Peru followed by Bolivia.
-In addition, an average of 14% of Andean Ridge rural residents lack access to clean drinking water, a situation which facilitates widespread outbreaks of diarrhea, parasitic fever, and hepatitis.
+In 2023, the countries reported about 32 cases of malaria per 1,000 people and, in 2023, 326 cases of dengue fever (a debilitating disease also spread by mosquitoes) per 100,000 were reported with the highest number of cases in Peru followed by Bolivia.
+In addition, an average of 15% of Andean Ridge rural residents lack access to clean drinking water, a situation which facilitates widespread outbreaks of diarrhea, parasitic fever, and hepatitis.
 The prevalence of HIV/AIDS is low with the new infection rate relatively stable over the last decade.